 - Express Toll Lanes.
 A significant number of participants submitted comments inquiring about the price of using the tolled lane and how the toll lanes will work. - Access.
-Many of the participants' questions and comments centered on access to U.S. 69 during construction and if any access points would be added to the corridor as part of reconstructing the highway. - Noise.
-Noise from additional traffic on the corridor was a concern.
-The Project team explained that noise generated from additional traffic along the highway will be studied in the Environmental Assessment (EA) for the Project. - Schedule.
-Questions also centered on how long the Project could take to construct and if/when ramps would be closed to merge onto U.S. 69. - Traffic and congestion.
-Many of the participants expressed concern about increased congestion on U.S. 69 if the tolled lane is not utilized.
+Many of the participants questions and comments centered around access to U.S. 69 during construction and if any access points would be added to the corridor as part of reconstructing the highway. - Noise.
+Noise added from additional traffic on the corridor was a concern.
+The Project team expressed how noise generated from additional traffic KDOT # 69-46 KA-5700-02 along the highway will be studied in the Environmental Assessment (EA) for the Project.

+- Schedule.
+Questions also centered around how long the Project could take to construct and if/when ramps would be closed to merge onto U.S. 69. - Traffic and congestion.
+Many of the participants expressed concern about increased congestion on U.S. 69 if the tolled lane was not utilized.